RealGUppercut/mergeconflicts/README.md

 # mergeconflicts

-Green in the best colour.
+Green is still the best colour.
-Frogs are the best animal.
+Frogs are still the best animal.